• Home

 Both BDx and Bridge Data Centres are exploring alternate energy sources to power their operations.
 “The big advantage of being in a tropical climate is that you get lots of sun and wind, and you have water around you,” explains Shrivastava of BDx.

-Separately, Bridge Data Centers is studying hydrogen and nuclear power, with the goal of achieving carbon neutrality by 2040.
-One of its Malaysian data centers already sources half its energy from solar, a model Fan wants to adopt in its other locations.
+Separately, Bridge Data Centres is studying hydrogen and nuclear power, with the goal of achieving carbon neutrality by 2040.
+Its Malaysian data centers already source half its energy from solar, a model Fan wants to adopt in its other locations.

 And with traditional sources under strain due to conflict in the Middle East, data centers know they need alternatives.
-“The Iran war has caused the price of oil to skyrocket, raising concern on the reliability of traditional energies,” Fan says.
-“This will further push the region’s AI firms to diversify into renewable and greener forms of energy.”
+“The Iran war has caused the price of oil to increase, raising concern on the reliability of traditional energies,” Fan says.
+“This will further push the region to diversify into renewable and greener forms of energy.”

 In 2001, Fortune first convened “The Smartest People We Know,” bringing together CEOs and founders, builders and investors, thinkers and doers.
 Since then, Fortune Brainstorm Tech has been the place where bold ideas collide.
 From June 8–10, we will return to Aspen—where it all began—to mark 25 years of Brainstorm.
 Register now.